exasol/project-keeper/doc/requirements/system_requirements.md

 #### Automatically create change log entry
 `req~auto-create-changelog~1`

-PK generates an entry in the change log for fixed vulnerabilities.
+PK generates an entry in the changes file for fixed vulnerabilities.

 Rationale:

-The change log for fixed vulnerabilities always has the same structure and can be easily automated to avoid manual work.
+The changes file entries for fixed vulnerabilities always have the same structure and can be easily automated to avoid manual work.

 Covers:
 * [`feat~automatic-dependency-update-process~1`](#automatic-dependency-update-process)